schoolofdata-ch/schoolofdata-ch.github.io/_posts/2016-12-14-Food-Data-Expedition.md

 please register separately to participate in the Hackdays).
 We want to involve people with all kinds of skills at this event, whether you are a nutritionist, a data expert or just someone who likes to learn how to work with (food) data.
-We will be working in groups and learn from each other.
+We will be working together online and learn from each other.

 <img src="/images/posts/food2.png" width="394" height="398">